Sliverk/WechatStockChatRobot/README.md

 # WechatStockChatRobot
-It is a chat robot in wechat to collect stock informition for you.
+It is a chat robot in wechat to collect stock information for you.

 Version:
 Python 3.6